 Kai Kwéol draws upon the traditions of the English, French, and Spanish Caribbean, with their many contributing influences.
 Caribbean culture resulted from the blending of African, European, and Asian cultures into unique new forms.

 Kai Kwéol is Creole-language for "Creole House," which is literally a form of folk architecture, but metaphorically refers to the multicultural world that we all live in.

-Kai Kweol Caribbean Music and Dance was incorporated November 19, 2001 to promote the understanding and appreciation of Caribbean performing arts and to help bridge the gap among people of different racial and cultural backgrounds.
-Click here to learn more about Kai Kweol.
+Kai Kwéol Caribbean Music and Dance was incorporated November 19, 2001 to promote the understanding and appreciation of Afro-Caribbean performing arts and to help bridge the gap among people of different racial and cultural backgrounds.

 Kai Kwéol presents performances and workshops in schools, at conferences, festivals, and other functions such as birthdays.
 If you are interested in finding more information about specific workshop sessions such as master class, presentation or performances email us.